wanadzhar913/chat-with-PDFs-using-LLMs/README.md

 ### **Resources**

-- Credit goes to Alejandro AO's [tutorial](https://www.youtube.com/watch?v=dXxQ0LR-3Hg) on using LangChain, OpenAI's API and FAISS vector store.
+- Adapted from Alejandro AO's PDF Chatbot [tutorial](https://www.youtube.com/watch?v=dXxQ0LR-3Hg).
+The *Instructor Embeddings* version, while free, was too heavy to run on Streamlit's community cloud so we opted for OpenAI's **paid** embeddings instead.